 The best DSLR and mirrorless camera gimbals don't just stabilize your camera to cut out the jitters, they control and smooth out deliberate camera movements to bring super-smooth panning and tracking shots.
 They are especially effective for 'run and gun' style filming, where both you and the camera are physically following your subject.

-Most mirrorless cameras now come with in-body stabilization systems but IBIS systems have only a limited ability to compensate for camera wobbles, and even with 'active' digital stabilization, they can't match the smoothness of a gimbal.
+Most mirrorless cameras now come with in-body stabilization systems (IBIS), but these systems can only compensate for camera wobbles in a limited way, and even with 'active' digital stabilization, they can't match the smoothness of a gimbal.

 Gimbals use gyroscopic sensors and motorized pan, tilt, and roll axes.
 They offer different shooting modes for Pan Follow movements where the camera stays level, Follow modes where the camera can tilt up and down and POV modes where you can create deliberate roll effects too.
 Even as an amateur filmmaker, you'll instantly notice the difference in your footage when shooting with a gimbal.